William Does His Bit: William the Parachutist

-William and the outlaws see Home Guard men, one of which being a local blacksmith, doing their job practising "shooting through holes" and so forth, and wish they could do something similar.
+William and the outlaws see Home Guard men, one of them a local blacksmith, doing their job practising "shooting through holes" and so forth, and wish they could do something similar.
 The outlaws build a fortress, made of sandbags and boxes, even equipped with 'little holes' to shoot their toy weapons through.
 One night, a man in a "woman's dress" whom they think is a parachutist walks along the road they blockaded.
 The outlaws shoot at him and accidentally knock him out when the barricade falls over.
 They find a pass to Marleigh Aerodrome on him, so get someone to run to the police.
 When the policeman is there, the "parachutist" explains he is dressed as a woman because he is in a play that night, he forgives William and lets him see the play at Marleigh Aerodrome.
 William and the outlaws have the happiest day they have had in their lives so far.